 Fruit can be preserved as homemade jam or jelly for months when stored correctly.
 The ingredients will retain most of their nutritional value, too.
 The sweetness is also great for dealing with food fatigue.

 Don’t forget about water.
 In certain situations, like blizzards and hurricanes, water can get shut off.
 You will want at least 1-2 gallons of water for every person every single day.
 That amounts to a lot of water if you have a larger family or find yourself trapped in a group.

 Water is necessary for cooking, drinking, and hygiene, so don’t forget it.

 43. Freeze-Dried Prepackaged Meals or MREs

-Freeze dried meals, on the other hand, are a little more tasty than MREs but have a disadvantage.
+Freeze-dried meals, on the other hand, are a little tastier than MREs but have a disadvantage.
 You can only make them if you have hot water.
-That said, you can find freeze dried meals for emergencies in big name retail stores for reasonable prices.
+That said, you can find freeze-dried meals for emergencies in big-name retail stores for reasonable prices.

 The 43 pantry staples can be useful in emergencies, so stock up on them whenever you have the chance.
 No matter where you are located or what the situation may be, it is crucial to be prepared for the worst.
 Having nutrient-dense foods on hand can protect you and your family and keep you strong—physically and mentally.

 Would you add anything to this list?
 Have any other survival tips to share?
 Let us know!